Dr Peverelli teaches course in Renmin Summer School

 - Expert meeting on Entrepreneurship research

-Colleagues of the Renmin University School of Business and FEWEB held an expert meeting on entrepreneurship research during the morning of September 27.
+Colleagues of the Renmin University School of Business and SBE held an expert meeting on entrepreneurship research during the morning of September 27.
 The participants introduced their current research projects and discussed possibilities to increase the number of joint research projects.
 Prof. Liu Jun gave a detailed presentation of Renmin’s Research Center of Corporate Innovation and Competitiveness; Dr. Peverelli introduced his joint research with Dr. Song that is already going strong for more than 6 years and Dr. Elco van Burg gave two introductions, one on research at the Amsterdam Centre for Entrepreneurship and one on his own current research.
 The morning was concluded by VU Dean René Smit.
 The event was also attended by PhD students of the Renmin Business School.

 - Faculty of Law during the VU Mission

-The dean of the Law School of VU University Amsterdam, Mrs. Prof. Van Sliedregt, the Director of the International Business Law (IBL) Master programme, Mr. Dr. Mellenbergh and Mr. Kouwenaar of the International Affairs Office visited several Law Schools located in Beijing (China) from 23 – 27 September 2013.
+The dean of the Law School of Vrije Universiteit Amsterdam, Mrs. Prof. Van Sliedregt, the Director of the International Business Law (IBL) Master programme, Mr. Dr. Mellenbergh and Mr. Kouwenaar of the International Affairs Office visited several Law Schools located in Beijing (China) from 23 – 27 September 2013.
 As a result of this visit, new student exchange agreements will be signed with Renmin Law School and Tsinghua University School of Law.
 An existing student exchange agreement with the Chinese University of Politics and Law (CUPL) will be renewed and agreed on an institutional level (accordingly, all (sub) law faculties of CUPL will be part of this new student exchange agreement).
-CUPL invited the Law School of VU University Amsterdam to participate in the Collaborative Centre for Global Governance and the Rule of Law in Beijing by means of signing a Memorandum of Understanding.
-This research programme, funded by the Chinese government, matches with the new Governance Institute to be established by VU University Amsterdam.
-The visits were also used to promote our Master programmes, especially the IBL Master programme, as well as the VU University Amsterdam summers schools.
+CUPL invited the Law School of VU Amsterdam to participate in the Collaborative Centre for Global Governance and the Rule of Law in Beijing by means of signing a Memorandum of Understanding.
+This research programme, funded by the Chinese government, matches with the new Governance Institute to be established by VU Amsterdam.
+The visits were also used to promote our Master programmes, especially the IBL Master programme, as well as the VU Amsterdam summers schools.
 Moreover, Prof. Van Sliedregt, Mellenbergh and Kouwenaar had meetings with Peking University Law School and Jilin University School of Law to informally discuss our Master programmes and summer schools.
 Prof. Van Sliedregt will also start cooperation with Tsinghua University School of Law in relation to research regarding international criminal law.

 - Academy of Social Sciences

 Dr. Peverelli presented a guest lecture in Chinese at the Academy of Social Sciences (CASS) on Social integration theory & the organization theory: Chinese vs. Western organizations.
 The theoretical framework of Dr. Peverelli proved challenging for many in the audience, which led to inspiring discussions.
-As a number of faculties of VU University now have relationships with various counterparts within CASS, VU University will now make an effort to consolidate this relationships on the institutional level in a similar fashion as the relationship with Renmin University has been developed.
+As a number of faculties of VU Amsterdam now have relationships with various counterparts within CASS, VU Amsterdam will now make an effort to consolidate this relationships on the institutional level in a similar fashion as the relationship with Renmin University has been developed.

 - Alumni dinner